 6. Climate neutral

-To assist organizations, companies, states, and individuals to reduce their greenhouse gas emissions and achieve climate neutrality, some countries have established national Climate Neutral Certification schemes.
-So far, there is no international certification scheme for climate or carbon neutrality yet.
+Some countries have established national climate-neutral certification schemes to assist organizations, companies, states, and individuals in reducing their greenhouse gas emissions and achieving climate neutrality.
+So far, there is no international certification scheme for climate or carbon neutrality.
 In 1999, the first Climate Neutral Network was founded in Oregon, USA.
-In 2008, the United Nations Environment Program (UNEP) announced that it was becoming a climate neutral organization, and that it would establish a Climate Neutral Network to promote climate neutrality.
+In 2008, the United Nations Environment Program (UNEP) announced that it would become a climate-neutral organization and establish a Climate Neutral Network to promote climate neutrality.

 7. Carbon footprint